Info for

 • Technical sales and support organizations

-Your learning experience will be complemented by a field placement at the end of your third year, which will enable you to utilize your newly acquired skills and gain valuable industry-related experience.
-Each student will have slightly different experiences working with medical devices and health-care professionals.
+Your learning experience will be complemented by a 300-hour field placement at the end of your third year, which will enable you to utilize your newly acquired skills and gain valuable industry-related experience.
+Each student will have slightly different experiences working with medical devices and healthcare professionals, which often could lead to full-time careers or an excellent reference.

-To be eligible for the field placement component of this program you must (at your expense) provide:
+To be eligible for the field placement component of the biomedical engineering program, you must (at your expense) provide:

 • A clear and current Criminal Reference Check (CRC) with Vulnerable Sector Screening (VSS).
 If you cannot provide a clear CRC with VSS, you may not be accepted for placement by a field placement agency.
 A CRC with VSS must be obtained from your local police station.
 You may be required to obtain additional CRCs with VSS to meet field placement agency requirements.